aspectran/aspectran.github.io/_pages/en/docs/guides/introduce-apon.md

     static {
         name = new ParameterDefinition("name", ParameterValueType.STRING);
         port = new ParameterDefinition("port", ParameterValueType.INT);
-        // The features Parameter is of string type and is an array that can have multiple values (third argument is true) features = new ParameterDefinition("features", ParameterValueType.STRING, true);
+        // The 'features' parameter is of string type and is an array that can hold multiple values (third argument is true) features = new ParameterDefinition("features", ParameterValueType.STRING, true);

         parameterDefinitions = new ParameterDefinition[] {